Stochastic Maximum Principle for a PDEs with noise and control on the boundary: Introduction

-where $\frac{\partial^2}{\partial t\partial x}{\mathcal{W}}(t,x)$ is a space-time white noise, $\{ W^i_t, t \geq 0 \}$, $i=1,2$ are independent standard real Wiener processes, the unknown $u(t,x,\omega)$, representing the state of the system, is a real-valued process, the controls are two predictable real-valued processes $u^i(t,x,\omega)$, $i=1,2$ acting at $0$ and $1$, and $u_0$ is a function defined on $[0,1]$.
+where $\frac{\partial^2}{\partial t\partial x}{\mathcal{W}}(t,x)$ is a space-time white noise, $\{ W^i_t, t \geq 0 \}$, $i=1,2$ are independent standard real Wiener processes, the unknown $v(t,x,\omega)$, representing the state of the system, is a real-valued process, the controls are two predictable real-valued processes $u^i(t,x,\omega)$, $i=1,2$ acting at $0$ and $1$, and $u_0$ is a function defined on $[0,1]$.

-This kind of systems can be rewritten as an evolution equation in an Hilbert space but to deal with the boundary terms one has to introduce unbounded terms in the equation.
+Equation \eqref{sistemaNeu_intro} can be rewritten as an evolution equation in an Hilbert space but to deal with the boundary terms one has to introduce unbounded terms in the equation.
 Indeed if one sets $H=L^2(0,1)$ and $A$ the realization of the Laplace operator in $L^2$ with Neumann conditions one can write equation as

-where $\lambda >0$ belongs to the resolvent set of the operator $A$, that we will assume to be generator of an analytic semigroup and $D$ and $D_1$ are maps that transform the boundary terms $u$ and $\tilde {W}$ into elements that belongs to the domain of fractional power of $\lambda -A$ so that the operators $(\lambda -A)D $ and $(\lambda -A)D_1$ are the unbounded terms mentioned before and are enough regular to guarantee the existence of a {\em mild} solution of \eqref{forward_Neu_intro} in the space $H$.
+where $\lambda >0$ belongs to the resolvent set of the operator $A$, that is generator of an analytic semigroup and $D$ and $D_1$ are maps that transform the boundary terms $u$ and $\tilde {W}$ into elements that belong to the domain of fractional power of $\lambda -A$.
+Hence the operators $(\lambda -A)D $ and $(\lambda -A)D_1$ are the unbounded terms mentioned before and are regular enough to guarantee the existence of a {\em mild} solution of \eqref{forward_Neu_intro} in the space $H$.

 A key point consists in proving that the solution to the adjoint equation is more regular and takes values in the domain of $[(\lambda -A)D]^*$ so that we can formulate the maximum principle.